 Vicki McGuffy, MS, Treasurer

-Vicki is a retired CPA who brings her financial expertise and her love for children to her CASA work.
+Vicki is a retired CPA who brings her financial expertise and her love for children CASA First.
+Vicki participated in our CASA First Volunteer Advocate training and is committed to supporting our treasured volunteers.
 She serves as a docent at the Museum of International Folk Art where she leads 20-30 tours a year, mostly for children.
 She also enjoys traveling and hiking.
-Lisa received her MS from the University of Houston.
+Vicki received her MS from the University of Houston.

 Julia Broggi, JD